awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-install.md

 1. Connect to your instance\.

 1. Disable the `docker` Amazon Linux extra repository\.
-The `ecs` Amazon Linux extra repository ships with its own version of Docker, so the `docker` extra must be disabled to avoid any potential future conflicts\.
+The `ecs` Amazon Linux extra repository ships with its own version of Docker, so the `docker` extra must be turned off to avoid any potential future conflicts\.
 This ensures that you are always using the Docker version that Amazon ECS intends for you to use with a particular version of the container agent\.

    ```
    [ec2-user ~]$ sudo amazon-linux-extras disable docker